adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 - Lockout observation window: 0

 Impact:
-- Weak and predictable passwords are allowed
+- Weak and predictable passwords were allowed
-- Unlimited authentication attempts are possible
+- Unlimited authentication attempts were possible
-- Password spraying and brute-force attacks are feasible without interruption
+- Password spraying and brute-force attacks were feasible without interruption
-- No user-side or system-side deterrence exists
+- No user-side or system-side deterrence existed

 ---

 ## 🌐 Network Exposure

-The Windows endpoint is **directly exposed to the internet**.
+The Windows endpoint was **directly exposed to the internet**.

 Externally observed services: